Gig economy

 Losses

 It may be the case that instead of making a profit you make a loss.
-To make a loss you must have more allowable expenses than income earned through your self-employment.
+To make a loss you must have more allowable business expenses than income earned through your self-employment.
 This would be quite unusual in gig economy work where you are essentially making money from your time rather than, for example, buying stock to sell or having a big outlay such as rent on business premises or equipment.

 Our Trading losses page explains the various ways you can get tax relief for a loss depending on your circumstances such as: